davew306/pandas-challenge/README.md

 # Pandas-Challenge
 Heroes Of Pymoli - Video Game analysis

-<h4> This Project uses the Pandas library to group and analyze the data of purchases from a video game </h4>
+<h4> This Project uses the Pandas library to group and analyze the data of in game purchases from a video game </h4>

 There are 780 Purchases with 179 Unique Items with $3.05 Average Price